LPHuynh/ciecamviewer/README.md

 ## Kansei Scale Rating

-- Very loosely based on the data from Yamazaki & Kondo
+- Each Very loosely based on the data from Yamazaki & Kondo
 - Updated to use the CIECAM02 instead of CIELab.
 - In the original paper, "warm vs cool" is based solely on hue angle, closest to orange or cyan.
 However, this would imply that brunt umber or sepia is warmer than pyrrole red.
 I disagree with this and have made it so that the warmth vs coolness of a colour is based on its proportional colour differences from an imaginary orange (JCh: -,120,40) and cyan (JCh: -,120,220).
 The degree of impression does not have to be reevaluated since there are only one evaluation element affecting this Kansei scale.
 - "Gay vs quiet" is likely a mistranslation in the original paper, and has been renamed to "active vs passive" for better clarity (Original studies took place in Japan).